neurodata/MGC-paper/ReadMe.md

 ### Demo

+1. Navigate to folder `XXX`.
-1. To load demo data, type `load demo.mat`, which loads X and Y into the workspace
+1. To load demo data, type `load demo.mat`, which loads X and Y into the workspace.
+Note that X is a n-by-d matrix and Y is a n-by-q matrix.
 2. To run on data, in MATLAB, type `[a,b,c] = MGC(X,Y)`
 3. The output will be a set of figures and the p-value, test statistic, optimal scales, XXX.